top of page

 Branch and Shadow 32 x 41 inches

-These photographs are printed non-PVC polyethylene, a fabric-like plastic substrate.
-This pliable material flows and shifts.
+These photographs are archival pigment prints on industrial vinyl, a pliable material that flows and bends.
 Hanging loose and deliberately unframed, they are captivating images as well as vibrant objects that seem to float on the wall.

 Wavelength 3 copy.jpeg